English 110 – Oropeza

 Search your topic in this extensive periodical database:

-Academic Search Complete Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
+Academic Search Premier Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
 Searchable cited references are provided for more than 1,400 journals.
 Full text PDF content dates back as far as 1887.

 Search for current events in: